kdsp-net/gluon-web/content/english/privacy.md

 Effective Date: 29/05/2025, 14:58:08

-## Introduction & Organizational Info:
+## Introduction & Organizational Info

 We, at Gluon Syndicate, s. r. o., are dedicated to serving our customers and contacts to the best of our abilities.
 Part of our commitment involves the responsible management of personal information collected through our website gluon.vc, and any related interactions.
 Our primary goals in processing this information include: